baltimoreblacktechies/100daysOfCode-2021/100DaysOfCode_Dylan/README.md

 I explored using [serverless cells on Observable](https://next.observablehq.com/@dmadisetti/contribution-tracker) as a means of creating an endpoint for generating graphics.
 I integrated this pipeline into my CI for project [Euler problems](https://github.com/dmadisetti/painfulHaskell/).
 Pretty cool mini-project overall, and would likely use this method again.

+## Day 11

+I've been on my observable grind.
+For day 11, I implemented a radix tree + d3 to visulize toki pona: https://next.observablehq.com/@dmadisetti/toki-pona-radix-tree